Em-White25/Amalitech-Projects/week5/docs/user_guide.md

         POSTGRES_DB=ecommerce_db
         POSTGRES_PORT=5432
         ```

 ## 3. Running the Project

 1.  **Start the Docker Containers:** Navigate to the root of your project directory (where the `docker-compose.yml` file is located) in your terminal and run the following command:
     ```bash
     docker compose up --build -d
     ```
-    This command will build the Docker images (if necessary) and start the PostgreSQL, Spark Master, Spark Worker, and PySpark Notebook containers in detached mode (running in the background).
+    This command will build the Docker images (if necessary) and start the PostgreSQL, Spark Master, and Spark Worker containers in detached mode (running in the background).

 2.  **Set up the PostgreSQL Database:**
     * Once the containers are running, you need to execute the SQL script to create the `ecommerce_db` database and the `user_events` table.
 You can do this by executing the `postgres_setup.sql` script inside the `postgres` container.
-First, copy the SQL file into the container (if it's not already mounted):
+First, copy the SQL file into the container:
         ```bash
-        docker cp postgres_setup.sql postgres:/docker-entrypoint-initdb.d/
+        docker cp postgres/postgres_setup.sql postgres:/docker-entrypoint-initdb.d/
         ```
         (Docker will usually run scripts in this directory on initialization.
-If it doesn't, you might need to connect to the container and run it manually using `psql`).
+If it doesn't, you might need to connect to the container and run it manually using `pgcli`).
 Alternatively, you can connect to the PostgreSQL container using `psql` from your host:
         ```bash
-        psql -h localhost -p <host_postgres_port> -U ${POSTGRES_USER} -d postgres -f postgres_setup.sql
+        pgcli -h localhost -p <host_postgres_port> -U ${POSTGRES_USER} -d postgres -f postgres/postgres_setup.sql
         ```
         (Replace `<host_postgres_port>` with the port you mapped in `docker-compose.yml`, e.g., 5432).